Kitzbuhel in the rain – Best rainy day options for travelers

 Copper mine (Kupferplatte demo mine) – After being shut down in 1926 due to the economic downturn, the “Copper Plate” mine reopened is maze of tunnels as a tourist attraction in 1990.
 Today, it takes visitors on small mining trains into shafts and tunnels where guides explain how copper was mined, its history, about the equipment used, and what the maintenance of tunnels required.
 It is in an area about 5 miles from Kitzbuhel town center, but there are buses, taxis and shuttles.
 This is a mountain activity in the rain that takes you INSIDE rather than up on the mountain!

 Don’t forget that on a rainy day in the mountains above Kitzbuhel, the cable cars and gondolas will still usually be running.
 So head up to a high-mountain restaurant or hut where the views will be a lot nicer than the four walls of your hotel.
 But be sure to pack along any walking or hiking gear because you never know: The way mountain weather goes, you may get lucky and the clouds will part so you still enjoy that great hike with views forever.

 HITT me with quick facts and travel tips

 Need a place to stay in Kitzbuhel?
 We recommend the Q!
 Resort.

 Be prepared for anything.
-Like the weather, things change and anything can happen, even on vacation in Kitzbuhel.
+Even in Kitzbuhel, things change and anything can happen.
 Don’t leave home without the right travel insurance.
-We recommend Global Rescue for emergency evacuation and advice and World Nomads for travel insurance.
-Get a travel insurance quote here.
+We use Global Rescue for emergency evacution coverage and advice and like World Nomads for travel insurance.
+Be sure your trip to Austria is covered!
+Get a fast non-binding travel insurance quote from World Nomads here.